 This is an example of using Regress+ to generate** a sample of random variates from a specified distribution.

-Regress+ has this capability because it must be able to assess the goodness-of-fit of an empirical dataset to a putative parent population.
+Regress+ has this capability because it must be able to assess the goodness-of-fit of the data to a chosen model.
 It performs that test by means of a parametric bootstrap, a kind of Monte Carlo simulation.
 It should be apparent that the synthetic sample (histogram) is a very good fit to the theoretical model (solid line).

 Model